jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ### DevEx & DevOps Alignment

-- Enhanced collaboration via tools and processes
+- Enhanced collaboration **_via tools and processes_**
-- Improving communication via streamlined info sharing and feedback
+- Improving communication **_via streamlined info sharing and feedback_**

 {{% note %}}
 **Improving Communication** is seen through platforms and tools that streamline information sharing and feedback across teams.
-Tools such as continuous integration/continuous deployment (CI/CD) pipelines, shared dashboards, and automated alerting systems ensure that all team members have visibility into the development process, can easily share updates, and quickly address issues.
+Tools such as (CI/CD) pipelines, shared dashboards, and automated alerting systems ensure that all team members have visibility into the development process, can easily share updates, and quickly address issues.
 This transparency and ease of communication help maintain alignment on project goals and accelerate decision-making processes.
 {{% /note %}}

 ---